Skip to main content

 cAMP and Adenylyl Cyclase

-Cyclic AMP (cAMP) is a secondary messenger important for signal transduction in cells.
+Cyclic AMP (cAMP) is a secondary messenger that plays a vital role in cellular signaling.
 It is synthesized from ATP by the enzyme adenylyl cyclase.
 In the context of the lac operon, cAMP levels are inversely related to glucose concentration; low glucose leads to high cAMP, which activates the CAP (catabolite activator protein) to enhance transcription of the lac operon.
-A mutant lacking adenylyl cyclase would therefore have low cAMP levels, affecting operon regulation.
+In the mutant lacking adenylyl cyclase, cAMP cannot be produced, affecting operon regulation.

 Recommended video: